Louis Major

 Biography

 Prior to joining MIE, I worked as a Senior Research Associate at the University of Cambridge (Faculty of Education: 2013-21).
 I was also Principal Researcher and co-founder of the Digital Education Futures Initiative (DEFI) established in 2020.
-Examples of my previous research includes as:
+Examples of my previous research include as:

 • Lead UK Researcher on the Digitalised Dialogues Across the Curriculum project (DiDiAC: 2016-2020).
 Working with colleagues at the University of Oslo, and teachers across Norway and the UK, developing and evaluating the impact of a microblogging tool (Talkwall) on classroom dialogue and interaction.

-I am particularly interested in educational design-based research as a methodological framework as well as systematic approaches to synthesising research evidence.
+I am particularly interested in educational design-based research as a methodological framework, as well as systematic approaches to synthesising research evidence.

 My PhD (Computer Science) involved evaluating the effectiveness of digital tools to support the learning of computer programming.
 I have also worked as a Research Assistant for the Lifelong Learning Network (based at Staffordshire University: 2009-11) and Sessional Lecturer and Teaching Assistant at Keele University (2009-13).